konveyor/konveyor.github.io/content/blog/2025/hints_generation/index.md

 ## 2. Applying the Hint
 Once the hint was finalized, the next step was to test it with other models and examples.
-The below example is uses the above generated hint and the model - llama-3.1-8B-Instruct
+The below example is uses the above generated hint and the model, `llama-3.1-8B-Instruct`.

 2.1. **Before / After Example (JMS → Quarkus)**